cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/local-discourse-on-vagrant.md

 will use ssh port forwarding to make port 8025 available on your `localhost`: http://localhost:8025.

-You could use the [LXD Proxy Device capability](https://www.linode.com/docs/applications/containers/beginners-guide-to-lxd/) to make `MailHog` available on the discourse.joto.test.
-This is how I forwarded port 80 from the LXC container to the outside world.
+You could use the [LXD Proxy Device capability](https://www.linode.com/docs/applications/containers/beginners-guide-to-lxd/) to make `MailHog` available on the discourse.joto.test address.
+I used the proxy device functionality to forwarded port 80 from the LXC container to the outside world.

 Now you have everything to go through the "register a new account to get started" process.
-If you would go through that process for a real production instance you'd need to configure quite a lot of settings in discourse, but as you're only using it to get a feel for the discourse set-up you can go quickly through the setting screens.
+If you would go through that process for a real production instance, you'd need to configure quite a lot of settings in discourse, but as you're only using it to get a feel for the discourse set-up you can go quickly through the setting screens.

 Once you're done I'll show you how to set-up the [embedding